 It's an experiment to determine if a new model for clinical research using real-world data can more effectively reduce the global burden of chronic illness.

 It's an experiment to see if a new economic model called Collaborationism can reward the creation of open-source "public goods" and overcome the failures of Capitalism and Communism.

 It's an experiment to determine if a direct democracy can produce better results than traditional hierarchical command and control organizations.

-Given the unprecedented nature of such a project, each working group will constantly be experimenting with new ways to execute this mission.
-We recognize the importance of using real-world evidence in the mission of improving human health.
+Given the unprecedented nature of such a project, each working group will constantly experiment with new ways to execute this mission.
+We recognize the importance of using real-world evidence to improve human health.
 Execution within the working groups should take the same data-driven approach to execute their area of the overall mission.

 Accordingly, the organization is composed of three primary components.